If you're looking for an overview on the basics, here's a general overview on customer journey management.

 Detailed maps (level 1)

 Create one to three sub-level maps to zoom into these steps further.
-Add real data to your maps – quantitative and qualitative data.
-Set up the structure of your management maps (see example above) and fill these with data.
-If you can, connect live data into your maps by linking spreadsheets.
-Spreadsheets can be easily updated automatically or manually from different data sources in your organization.
+Add quantitative and qualitative data to your maps.
+Set up a common structure for your management maps (see example above) and fill these with data.

 Map titles